Superkat32/Zip-To-It/README.md

 - `max_zips` (int - default: -1) - The maximum amount of zips a Zippy Sticky Hand can make without breaking.
 Use "-1" for infinite.
 - `zipcast_color` (ZipcastColor) - The colors used for the Zippy Sticky Hand.
 Default is the Yellow Zippy Sticky Hand's colors(despite the actual Zippy Sticky Hand item)

 ZipcastColor is a custom object which contains colors for the Zippy Sticky Hand to use.
-Each field is required!
+All color fields are required!

 - `color` (Vector3f or int) - The main color which will be seen when zipping to a location.
 - `altColor` (Vector3f or int) - The alternative color which will be seen when zipping to a location.
 Used for a gradient with the "color" on the main zipping line, and as a rarer color for various colored particles(e.g. the speed lines).
 - `brightColor` (Vector3f or int) - The starting color(for like, 7 ticks) of the zip line when zipping to a location.
 - `previewColor` (Vector3f or int) - The color shown when aiming a Zippy Sticky Hand.
+- `alternate` (boolean) - Makes the main color and alternative color alternate along the zip line instead of being a gradient.
+- `rainbow` (boolean) - If enabled, overrides the main/alternative colors on the zip line, and overrides the preview color with a rainbow animation.
+The bright color (should) still be usable.

 ### Give Command Examples
 You can combine and change the values for each example - none of these examples should conflict with each other.